Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 title: "Agile - Still Relevant in 2024"
 tags: ["dev"]
 mastodon: "112840282925802410"
-summary: "During the first half of 2020's it has been common to see a lot of critique towards agile, and it can be easy to overlook how fundamental agile principles remain for surviving fast-paced, complex software projects."
+summary: "It has been surprisingly common to see critique towards agile lately.
+I find it a bit odd, having seen the waterfall world and how much more humane agile has been.
+It can be easy to overlook how fundamental agile principles remain for surviving fast-paced, complex software projects."
 ---

 Changes to this text